buditanrim/buditanrim.github.io/_posts/2021-01-26-becoming-business-aware.md

 When you communicate certain decisions, you'd need to let non-designers (product, business, data, tech) understand how that decision adds up to the larger company's objectives.
 This is where your business sense is important.

 I was once impressed with one of the VP of Technology.
-He proposed a strategy and communicated its urgency by showing the cost saved for the company.
+He proposed an initiative and communicated its urgency by showing how much cost it could reduce for the company.
 After hearing his presentation, I thought, *wow, that’s a powerful pitch*.
 He understood how to connect all of his work to the business.
 And that enables him to influence the strategic shift in the company.

 If you want to make a more significant impact, you should consider to appreciate the business concept and become more aware of it.